 State Accreditation number 326.
 State accreditation expiration is 03/31/2019.
 For further information on this program’s accreditation, please contact the Ohio Division of EMS, 1-800-233-0785.
 Mailing address is:

 Columbus, Ohio 43218-2073

-The Emergency Medical Services – Paramedic at Sinclair Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on the Accreditation of Education Programs for Emergency Medical Services Professions.
+The Sinclair Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Results based on paramedic graduate completion date, not cohort start date.

 Retention Rates = 75.5% Attrition Rate = 24.5%